Detailed Explanation of Advanced Settings

 If the running memory is tight (below 16G), it is recommended to manually specify the size of the buffer memory to 2-3G to avoid out of memory errors.

-• For frame interpolation and compression tasks, every frame rendered for this value will output a small clip without audio for you to preview the effect.
+- For frame interpolation and encoding tasks, every frame rendered for this value will output a small clip without audio for you to preview the effect.

-• The clips will be generated in the output folder you set, and merged into one file after the frame interpolation or compression task is completed.
+- The clips will be generated in the output folder you set, and merged into one file after the frame interpolation or encoding task is completed.

 Do not delete the project folder after the task is completed.